A proud history

 The increased enrolment allowed the Board to appoint a Business Manager in 2004, Mrs Lynda Miller, as well as increasing the size of the teaching and administrative staff.

 A regular Activities Week programme witnessed overseas tours as well as adventure based activities.
 The first Silver Award in the Duke of Edinburgh Scheme was obtained in 2005 and the first Gold Awards in 2008.
-The School currently has over 50 students registered with the Scheme.
 Students complete their theory work in a specifically designed Environmental and Outdoor Science elective.
+More recently the end of year program has embraced a service philosophy in which all students 7-10 are provided with opportunities to give back to the local community.